London, Paris, New York

 London, Paris, New York also known by the initialism LPNY, is 2012 Indian Hindi-language romantic comedy film written and directed by Anu Menon, with Ali Zafar and Aditi Rao Hydari in the lead roles.
 The official theatrical trailer was released on 14 January 2012 while the film was released worldwide on 2 March 2012, to positive reviews.
-Made on a budget of ₹7 crores including promotional costs, the film earned ₹ 240 million.
+Made on a budget of ₹70 million including promotional costs, the film earned ₹ 240 million.
 The film earned Rs.
 64.3 million in first week in domestic box office and Rs.
 90 million lifetime.
 In overseas too it was a winner and earned Rs.
 20 million in first week and Rs.
 40 million lifetime.

 Plot

 In New York, a reporter asks filmmaker Nikhil Chopra about his newly directed movie and why he chose such a serious subject.
 He responds that he was asked by someone to be true to himself, and this movie shows the biggest truth about him.
 He then receives a message and rushes outside to catch a cab.

 In the cab, he remembers how he met Lalitha at the London airport in 2005.
 She misses her connecting flight to New York and bumps into Nikhil while collecting her luggage.
 They instantly strike a chord and decide to explore London as both of them do not want to head away to their homes but wish to enjoy their first day of freedom.
 During the day, they roam around London, explore tourist locales, get drenched in rain and discuss personal ambitions.
 As the day ends, Nikhil and Lalitha become close but Lalitha declares that she cannot have a long distance relationship with him.
 While parting ways, Nikhil buys a ticket for himself and tells Lalitha that he will meet her in New York City in six months.
 She says that they should not write to each other and he agrees to meet her at the New York airport.

 After two years, Nikhil rushes to Paris when he finds out that Lalitha has come there for an exchange program.
 It is revealed that Nikhil could never make it to New York as he had promised Lalitha.
 Lalitha is at first angry with Nikhil for ditching her, but soon she makes peace with the fact and they set out roaming the streets of Paris.
 They still feel the same attraction for each other and end up spending the night together in Nikhil's hotel.
 Nikhil admits that he is in love with Lalitha.
 They start out to watch the film he has made for his course but Lalitha is unable to control her emotions on seeing it.